 Initiatives developed by the Implementation Science team seek to strategically advance the field to promote the next generation of implementation studies to more rapidly improve population and public health.

-The initial Implementation Science Consortium in Cancer (ISCC) meeting, held July 2019, delved into three main categories of focus: building capacity, increasing collaboration, and supporting implementation science activities in cancer.
-The Consortium seeks to develop a new approach for the field to work together to address key challenges and identify and develop new areas of investigation towards advancing the implementation science agenda in cancer control.
+The initial Consortium for Cancer Implementation Science (CCIS) meeting, held July 2019, delved into three main categories of focus: building capacity, increasing collaboration, and supporting implementation science activities in cancer.
+CCIS seeks to develop a new approach for the field to work together to address key challenges and identify and develop new areas of investigation towards advancing the implementation science agenda in cancer control.

 Sponsored by the National Cancer Institute, the Speeding Research-tested Interventions (SPRINT) program is designed to foster, grow, and nurture an innovation ecosystem for interventionists.
 The program is run by instructors with extensive startup and teaching experience, providing real-world, hands-on training to successfully transform cancer control innovations into market-ready products.
 The goal is to create research-tested behavioral interventions that are ready to be put into real-world practice.